 To make sure salmon freezes at its best, consider the following methods for proper storage:

-- Plastic Wrap (i.e. saran wrap) + Foil in a Freezer Safe Plastic Bag: A great way to store extra food if you don't have a vacuum sealer.
-This was an effective method for years for me before purchasing my vacuum sealer.
+- Plastic Wrap (i.e., Saran Wrap) + Foil in a Freezer Safe Plastic Bag: A great way to store extra food if you don't have a vacuum sealer.
+This was an effective method for me for years before I purchased my vacuum sealer.

 - Airtight Container: Works well for cooked salmon, especially when layering filets with parchment paper between them.
-That being said, more oxygen will enter the container, leading to a higher potential of freezer burn.
+That being said, more oxygen will enter the container, increasing the risk of freezer burn.

 Avoid placing salmon near the front of your freezer where temps fluctuate more—I like to store it in the back or bottom for the most consistent cold.